usask-rc/ansible-ec2-al2023/README.md

 14. Run ansible and show the EC2 hosts

-Run the following command and see if it shows the EC2 hosts:
+Run the following command and see that it shows the EC2 hosts:
 ```
 ansible-inventory -i aws_ec2.yml --graph
 ```